cointop-sh/cointop/docs/content/faq.md

   Copy an existing [colorscheme](https://github.com/cointop-sh/colors/blob/master/cointop.toml) to `~/.config/cointop/colors/` and customize the colors.
 Then run cointop with `--colorscheme <colorscheme>` to use the colorscheme.

+## How do I make the background color transparent?

+  Change the background color options in the colorscheme file to `default` to use the system default color, eg. `base_bg = "default"`

+## Why don't colorschemes support RGB or hex colors?

+  Some of the cointop underlying rendering libraries don't support true colors.
+See [issue](https://github.com/nsf/termbox/issues/37).

 ## Where is the config file located?

   The default configuration file is located under `~/.config/cointop/config.toml`